- Home

 In order to authorize any variance from the terms of the Land Development Code, the Board of Adjustment must find that:

-4. Literal interpretation and enforcement of the terms and provisions of the code would deprive the applicant of rights commonly enjoyed by other parcels of land in the same zoning district, and would work an unnecessary and undue hardship;
+- Strict interpretation and enforcement of the code would deprive the applicant of rights commonly enjoyed by other parcels of land and would provide an unnecessary and undue hardship;

 Conditional Use Applications